The success of your projects depend on proper project planning. But, what exactly does effective project planning look like?

 You want to keep it on point and list only what’s important for the project.
 By all means, acknowledge other concerns and demands, but let them know you don’t think those points are relevant right now.
 Instead, suggest to “park” them for later on.

 2. Smart Project Objectives

 From the stakeholders’ needs, create project objectives.
 The objectives need to be specific, measurable, attainable, realistic, and timely.
-Consider these two objectives:
+Consider these 2 objectives:

 - Increase website traffic

 - Increase website traffic to a client’s site by 50% on 21 August 2018

 The second objective is far more specific and gives you a clear projected path of what you want to achieve.
 You can use it as a benchmark to measure how well you’ve increased traffic.